-#5 Both the applicant and UK partner must intend to live together permanently in the UK.
+#5 Both the applicant and the UK partner must intend to live together permanently in the UK.

-If you and your spouse (partner) have lived apart for any periods of time, you should discuss this in your application as it may suggest that you and your partner do not intend to live together permanently in the UK.
+If you and your partner have lived apart for any period, you should discuss this in your application as it may suggest that you and your partner do not intend to live together permanently in the UK.

-#6 The applicant and UK partner’s relationship must not fall within the prohibited degree of relationships.
+#6 The applicant and UK partner’s relationship must not fall within the prohibited degree of relationship.

-#7 Depending on your relationship to the person you are seeking to join, or remain with in the UK, you must also prove that:
+#7 Depending on your relationship with the person you are seeking to join or remain in the UK, you must also prove that:

-- you have lived together akin to a marriage or civil partnership for at least two years prior to submitting the application (if you are applying as an unmarried partner).
+- You have lived together akin to a marriage or civil partnership for at least two years before applying (if you are applying as an unmarried partner).